Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 You can probably relate to this scenario: You keep pressing snooze on your alarm so that when you finally do wake up, you’re rushing to put yourself together and make it out the door without getting to your destination too late.
 Or, you come home after a seriously long day at the office, lie down on your bed, and almost instantly fall asleep.
-In either case, you’d be skipping out on an important step in your skin care routine: washing your face with a facial cleanser.
+In either case, you might end skipping out on an important step in your skin care routine: washing your face with a facial cleanser.
+Of course, this isn't the best situation to find yourself in.
 If you want to help keep your skin looking its best, the first step in your morning and evening skin care routines should be washing your face—and the first skin care product you should reach for is a facial cleanser.
 But why is that?
-Keep reading to learn why you should wash your face when you wake up and before you go to bed—and how to make the most of your face-washing routine.
+Keep reading to learn why you should wash your face when you wake up and before you go to bed—and how to make the most of your face washing routine.
 Plus, we won’t leave you without sharing our best facial cleanser options for every skin type.

-While you may feel like you can skip out on picking up a facial cleanser and washing your face from time to time, it’s a good idea to stick with your skin care routine.
+While you may feel like you can skip out on picking up a facial cleanser and washing your face from time to time, it’s a good idea to stay consistent with your skin care routine—and that includes cleansing.
 According to the American Academy of Dermatology, you should wash your face twice a day (morning and night), as well as after sweating heavily (i.e. post-workout).
 Throughout the day and night, excess oils, dirt, and impurities can build up on the surface of your skin—and if you don’t wash these off, they can clog your pores, which can lead to breakouts.

-So, keep your bathroom counter stocked with a facial cleanser formulated for your skin type (more on that later!) and use it morning and night to wash your face.
+So, keep your bathroom counter stocked with a facial cleanser formulated for your skin type (more on that soon!) and use it morning and night to wash your face.
 Just remember to apply a moisturizer to damp skin after cleansing to help lock in hydration.
-Find the best facial cleanser for your skin type and learn how to add it to your skin care routine below.

 Everyone’s skin is different—but regardless of whether you have dry skin, oily skin, or something in between, you can benefit from using a facial cleanser to wash your face twice a day.
 Below, find your facial cleanser match.

-For all skin types…try the L’Oréal Paris Ideal Clean™ All Skin Types Foaming Gel Cleanser, which lifts dirt and impurities without drying out skin.
+Looking for a cleansing option that works for all skin types?
+Try the L’Oréal Paris Ideal Clean™ All Skin Types Foaming Gel Cleanser, which lifts dirt and impurities without drying out skin.
 The deeply purifying formula won’t leave you with tightness or residue.

 How to use it: Wet your face and hands with lukewarm water and work a small amount of facial cleanser into a foamy lather.
 Massage it onto your face in a gentle, circular motion, then rinse with lukewarm water.